ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/theme_development.md

 # Development of the `govuk-tech-docs-sphinx-theme`

-This theme was designed to complement [`govcookiecutter`][govcookiecutter] to provide a standardised [GOV.UK Tech Docs][govuk-tech-docs]-style theme that leverages the power of [Sphinx][sphinx].
+[This theme was designed to complement `govcookiecutter`][govcookiecutter] to provide a standardised [GOV.UK Tech Docs-style theme][govuk-tech-docs] that leverages the power of [Sphinx, a Python document generator][sphinx].
 This enables users to build and deploy documentation as a searchable website, whether that is locally on their machine or elsewhere, such as on GitHub Pages.

 ```{note} This theme is not an exact replica of GOV.UK Tech Docs template!